rliebz/tusk/README.md

 ## Features

 - __Customizable__: Specify your own tasks and options with support for command-line flags, environment variables, conditional logic, and more.
 - __Explorable__: All the help you need to get started is available straight from the command line.
-Help documentation is generated dynamically and support for Bash and Zsh tab completion is available.
+Help documentation is generated dynamically, and support for Bash and Zsh tab completion is available.
 - __Accessible__: Built for usability with a simple YAML configuration, familiar syntax for passing options, Bash-like variable interpolation, and a colorful terminal output.
 - __Zero Dependencies__: All you need is a single binary file to get started on Linux, macOS, or Windows.